stanfordpython/stanfordpython.github.io/public/page/handout/data-model.md

 x is y # => True
 ```

-Okay, so how are these examples different?
+Okay, but what does this mean?
+Why should I care if `x` and `y` have the same identity?

 When `x` and `y` have the same identity, they point to the same object, so modifying the value of that object will be reflected in both variables.

 ```python
 x = [1, 2, 3]